bhdouglass/bhdouglass-com/src/pages/blog/json-manipulation-with-postgresql.md

 title: "JSON Manipulation with PostgreSQL"
 date: 2022-06-17 23:16:31 -0400
 categories: postgresql
+image: /images/blog/generic/database.png
+imageAlt: Rows of computers with hexadecimal numbers written on them.
+description: Tips and tricks for manipulating JSON data with PostgreSQL.
 ---

 Lately, I have been writing data migrations for work.
 Our database of choice is